 Basic summary of care is same as what would occur at doctor's office, but more time and attention is given to the whole picture.
 We are happy to answer your questions about natural remedies, herbal tonics, diet and nutrients for this critical period.

-This is care for mom: includes the big picture (how is your life now?), as well as clinical vitals and assessments of postpartum recovery and breastfeeding essentials with referral to a physician for anything out of normal.
+This is care for mom: includes the big picture (how is your life now?), as well as clinical vitals and assessments of postpartum recovery and breastfeeding or chest feeding essentials with referral to a physician for anything out of normal.
 Parents usually are ready to review their birth story at around one week as well.
 That is really important for integration, healing and closure.

-Normally our visit schedule would be - day 3, at one week, two week, and 4 weeks and 6 weeks.
+Normally our visit schedule would be - on day 3, then at one week, two week, 4 weeks and 6 weeks.
 We understand that we have to be flexible and respond to the needs of your situation as it unfolds.
 So the schedule could change!
 You might want to see your doctor or midwife for a final "6 week" visit as a way of bringing closure.
 If a different schedule is needed because any unusual situation arises, we are happy to accomodate that.

 These visits could totally replace the need to go to visit a physician as long as all is normal.
 After care is over, it would be important to have a pediatrician available for any future medical needs for baby.
-We would do medical charting for you and for baby at each visit so that all the information can be given to you or released to another care provider whenever you like.
+We would do record keeping for you and for baby at each visit so that all the information can be given to you or released to another care provider whenever you like.